Home » All Reviews » Baby Blue Dry Dog Food Review

 Nutrient Analysis

-We analyzed this recipe across guaranteed analysis, dry matter basis, and calorie contribution to better understand its macronutrient profile.
+We analyzed this puppy growth formula using guaranteed analysis, dry matter basis, and calorie basis to better understand its macronutrient profile.

 Protein (Dry Matter Basis)